Waterman Fountain Pen

 Amelie – 40V Motobecane moped

-Posted by jerry on June 14th, 2004 — Posted in Journal, Motorcycling
+Posted by Jerry on June 14th, 2004 — Posted in Journal, Motorcycling

 Much progress this weekend on my moped restoration project – I have now got the headlight, tail light and brake lights all working.
 The indicators light up, but they don’t flash.
 I suspect that either the globes are draining too much power, being 12 volt – and the moped uses a six volt system, or the flasher unit is broken – which could be a big problem since I don’t know of any six volt systems being run today!
 The only other thing not working is the horn – it still makes no sound.
 Not that it made much more than a dull ‘quack’ sound when it did work, but I’ll need to fix it somehow if I’m ever to get it registered.